formlio/forml/docs/dsl/query/syntax.rst

 native Python syntax embedding the actual :ref:`DSL API <query-design>`.

-Even though it is not coupled via any inherent dependency, the DSL is designed to loosely resemble the SQL ``SELECT`` statement syntax for its proven modelling effectiveness and its universal recognition as the de-facto ETL standard.
+Even though it is not coupled via any inherent dependency, the DSL is designed to loosely resemble the SQL ``SELECT`` statement syntax for its proven modeling effectiveness and its universal recognition as the :spelling:word:`de facto` ETL standard.
 The abstract descriptive role of the DSL with the separate runtime-specific :ref:`parsing stage <query-parser>` responsible for converting the generic query into arbitrary native representation still allows to integrate any :ref:`data access mechanisms <feed>` including non-sql based sources.

 Grammar Notation